 Despite agreeing with Nobel’s and Abdul-Alim’s very serious concerns, and thinking that ChatGPT can be remarkably dumb at times, many may not want to smash the algorithmic machines anytime soon.
 Furthermore, there are writers who do use this bot to generate correct definitions of unfamiliar technical terms encountered in their work.
 For instance, it can help non-experts understand the basics of such concepts as computational fluid dynamics and geospatial engineering.
 Still, many professionals choose not to rely on it, nor trust it, too much.

 But it is students’ trust in and reliance on one of ChatGPT’s features that is causing chaos and consternation in the education world.

-That is, many recent cases of cheating are connected to one of this bot’s most popular features: its impressive ability to generate essays in seconds.
-For instance, I asked it to write a 7-paragraph comparison/contrast essay on Impressionism and Post-Impressionism.
-Then, I watched as the little cursor dutifully typed out the product in under a minute.
+That is, many 2022 cases of cheating were connected to one of this bot’s most popular features: its impressive ability to generate essays in seconds.
+For instance, it constructed a 7-paragraph comparison/contrast essay on Impressionism and Post-Impressionism in under a minute.